 Why Increase Speeds?

 As residences and businesses adopt more smart devices and begin to use more cloud-based services that, traditionally, would have been provided by hardware, the load on any given broadband connection will continue to increase.
 This necessitates a fast, reliable broadband connection with the bandwidth available to service many devices simultaneously.
-As your business steps into the future, investing in cloud-based systems for everything from your business phone system, with a company like Yay.com, to collaboration platforms with a service like Google Drive, you will want to make sure your broadband connection is as fast and reliable as possible so that all of these services can coexist harmoniously.
+As your business steps into the future, investing in cloud-based systems for everything from your VoIP phone system, with a company like Yay.com, to collaboration platforms with a service like Google Drive, you will want to make sure your broadband connection is as fast and reliable as possible so that all of these services can coexist harmoniously.

 All of this means better performance for (and from) you and your business, with more powerful platforms and integrations available as the seamless nature of the internet begins to permeate and re-revolutionise systems we previously may not have considered it touching.
 Staying at the cutting edge technologically ensures that your business has the edge over the competition as your efficiency and productivity increase.

 Put together, the above initiatives and programmes paint the picture of a government heavily invested in universal access to high-speed internet.
 When the UK government, along with companies like Coca Cola, are trusting The Cloud with their data and investment, it is surely wise to do the same.
-Get started with your move to cloud-based services with a move to a cloud phone system like Yay.com.
+Get started with your move to cloud-based services with a move to a VoIP provider like Yay.com.
 If your business does not have full FTTP broadband, check your eligibility for support from the Gigabit Broadband Voucher Scheme to make sure your business’ infrastructure can keep up with your ambition.